 Surprisingly, open windows don’t actually bring down the temperature in your home.
-In fact, they actually have the opposite effect – they let hot air inside and make your home even more hot.
+In fact, they actually have the opposite effect – they let hot air inside and make your home even hotter.
 The best course of action is to keep your windows and blinds shut until the sun has set.

 Keep Your Freezer Shut